nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **API** : [`Ui.java`](../src/main/java/seedu/doit/ui/Ui.java)

+The `UI` component:

+* Executes user commands using the `Logic` component
+* Binds itself to some data in the `Model` so that the UI can auto-update when data in the `Model` change
+* Responds to events raised from various parts of DoIt and updates the UI accordingly

 The UI consists of a `MainWindow` that is made up of parts (e.g.`CommandBox`, `ResultDisplay`,`TaskListPanel`, `EventListPanel`,`FloatingTaskListPanel`,`StatusBarFooter` etc).
 All these, including the `MainWindow`, inherit from the abstract `UiPart` class

 The `UI` component uses JavaFx UI framework.
 The layout of these UI parts are defined in matching `.fxml` files found in the `src/main/resources/view` folder.
 For example, the layout of the [`MainWindow`](../src/main/java/seedu/doit/ui/MainWindow.java) is specified in [`MainWindow.fxml`](../src/main/resources/view/MainWindow.fxml)<br>